Wintermute0110/plugin.program.AML.dev/SKINNING.md

-# Advanced MAME Launcher metadata and artwork data model #
+# Advanced MAME Launcher metadata and artwork model #

 AML metadata/assets model is as much compatible with [Advanced Emulator Launcher] as possible.